Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Experimental Setup and Task Specification Using LbD

 \subsection{Path Generation via LbD}

 In order to define the geometric path for an exercise, the therapist guides the robot's end-effector, which in this case is a simple handle, within its operational range and the sequence of points, sampled with period $T_s$, are recorded.
 These points are then interpolated with a B-spline curve, i.e. a parametric curve $\boldphi(u):[u_{\min}, u_{\max}] \rightarrow\mathbb{R}^3$ defined as linear combinations of {\it control points} $\p_j \in \mathbb{R}^3$ weighted by {\it B-spline basis functions} of degree $p$, $B_j^p(u)$: \be \boldphi(u)= \sum_{j=0}^{N} \p_j B_j^p(u),~~~~~~~u_{\min} \le u \le u_{\max}. \ee The vectorial coefficients $\p_j, \, j=0,\ldots,\,N$, determine the shape of the curve and are computed by imposing approximation conditions on the samples ${\bf q}_j$, $j=0,\ldots,n$ of the recorded trajectory.
-In particular, to suppress unwanted movements that affect the user's motion, {\it smoothing} B-splines \cite{TRJBOOK} are considered since they minimize the cost function:
+In particular, to suppress unwanted movements that affect the user's motion, {\it smoothing} B-splines are considered since they minimize the cost function:

 Therefore, they represent a trade-off between the squared approximation error with respect to the demonstrated trajectory and the smoothness of the resulting curve.
-The parameter $\lambda \ge 0$ can be freely chosen to govern this trade-off, while $w_j>0$ is a parameter used to selectively weight the contribution of the squared error at a particular point ${\bf q}_j$.
+The parameter $\lambda \ge 0$ can be freely chosen to govern this trade-off, while $w_j>0$ is a parameter used to selectively weight the contribution of the squared error at a particular point ${\bf q}_j$. \black{Since the selection of individual weights $w_j$ is not feasible for general applications without human intervention and a trial-and-error procedure, and finding the right trade-off between smoothness and approximation precision by adjusting only the parameter $\lambda$ may prove impossible, a constrained approach for defining $\boldphi(u)$ has been adopted, as suggested in \cite{Biagiotti2023}.
+Accordingly, the control points $\p_j$ in (\ref{eq:BsplineDef}) are computed by minimizing the cost function $J$ in (\ref{eq:CostFunction}), subject to the constraint:

-The resulting path is depicted in \Fig{Reference path}.
-For the sake of clarity, a planar motion has been defined.
+where $\varepsilon$ is a scalar value.
+This approach allows imposing the desired tolerance $\varepsilon$ between the data points recorded from the demonstrated trajectory and the resulting approximating function $\boldphi(u)$.
+In \Fig{Reference path}, the B-spline functions obtained from the same demonstrated trajectory with two different values of $\varepsilon$ are shown.
+For clarity, a planar motion in the $x$-$z$ plane has been considered. }